DarkStarSword/3d-fixes/Unity5/README.md

 - Compatible with various other fixes that need world-space adjustments (yay, I can finally fix the light shafts in The Forest!)

+- Adds directives to copy the depth buffer to the DX9Settings.ini to make it easier to add an auto-UI adjustment later (Note that this does not add a UI adjustment as that is very game-specific, it just adds the depth buffer copy).

 Disadvantages:

 - May need to find additional sources of the required matrices (but there is a